-The following table sets forth certain information relating to SARs exercised during 2015 by the named executive officers.
-The value realized upon exercise of the SARs is the difference between (i) the fair market value of the Class C Non-Voting Common Stock on the date of exercise and (ii) the SARs grant price, then multiplied by the number of SARs exercised.
+The following table sets forth certain information relating to SARs exercised during 2016 by the named executive officers.
+The value realized upon exercise of the SARs is the difference between (i) the fair market value of the Class C Non-Voting Common Stock on the date of exercise and (ii) the SARs grant price, then multiplied by the number of SARs exercised, excluding the amounts retained by Farmer Mac to satisfy tax withholding requirements arising from the exercises.

-Name Number of SARs Exercised (#) Number of Shares Acquired Upon Exercise (#) Value Realized Upon Exercise (\$)
+Name Number of SARs Exercised (#) Number of Shares Acquired Upon Exercise (#) 1 Value Realized Upon Exercise (\$) 1

-Timothy L. Buzby 13,334 10,939 \$361,096
+Timothy L. Buzby 45,000 18,134 \$854,885

-R. Dale Lynch - - -
+R. Dale Lynch

-J. Curtis Covington - - -
+John C. Covington 2,690 283 11,352

-Stephen P. Mullery - - -
+Stephen P. Mullery 9,000 4,069 183,338

-Tom D. Stenson -